 Who Uses Parametric Modeling?

 Parametric models are often used for specialized designs.
 Take, for example, the Beijing National Stadium and Shanghai Tower.
-They are also used in structural analysis for processing complex geometric rules, like panel layout of curvilinear forms and fabrication rules.
+They are also used in structural analysis for processing complex geometric rules, like the panel layout of curvilinear forms and fabrication rules.

 However, a major chunk of this type of modeling is used in Building Information Modeling (BIM) for mainstream building construction design.